 UPDATE: Found this piece from DW Television on the project from last month.
 There's an interview with a German anti-nuke at the end where he predicts that there won't be any further investment in nuclear in Europe.
 Funny, eh?

-By a 5-0 vote, the Nuclear Regulatory Commission today authorized the NRC’s Office of New Reactors to issue an Early Site Permit (ESP) to System Energy Resources Inc. for the Grand Gulf ESP site near Port Gibson, Miss.
-The staff has 10 business days to carry out the Commission’s directions and issue the permit, the second ESP the NRC has approved.Congrats to everyone involved on a job well done.
+It's been a busy day here at NEI, but not so busy that we can't pass along this great news: By a 5-0 vote, the Nuclear Regulatory Commission today authorized the NRC’s Office of New Reactors to issue an Early Site Permit (ESP) to System Energy Resources Inc. for the Grand Gulf ESP site near Port Gibson, Miss.
+The staff has 10 business days to carry out the Commission’s directions and issue the permit, the second ESP the NRC has approved.

 Successful completion of the ESP process resolves many site-related safety and environmental issues, and determines the site is suitable for possible future construction and operation of a nuclear power plant.
 The company filed its ESP application Oct.
 21, 2003.
 The permit will be valid for up to 20 years.
 During that time, the company (or any other potential applicant interested in the site) must still seek NRC approval for a Combined License to build one or more nuclear plants on the site before any significant construction can occur.